JasonPunyon/Rol/README.md

 }
 ```

-If your type's Id is an integer you can also omit the id argument, and Rol will work like a database table with an auto-incrementing primary key.
+If your interface's Id is an integer you can also omit the id argument, and Rol will work like a database table with an auto-incrementing primary key.

 ```c#
 [Test]